gaoxiang-huang/gaoxiang-huang.github.io/_pages/cv.md

 Education
 ======
-* Mphil, The HongKong University of Science and Technology (Guangzhou)
+* M.Phil, The HongKong University of Science and Technology (Guangzhou)
   * AI thrust&INFO Hub
 <p align="right">2024-Present</p>

 * B.S, China University of Petroleum Beijing
   * Department of Mathematics, School of Arts and Sciences
-   * Majoring in Statistics(STAT)
+   * Majoring in Statistics(STAT,GPA:3.58/4)
    <!-- * Relevant Courses: Mathematical analysis; Advanced algebra; Real functions and general function analysis;
      Probability theory; Mathematical statistics; Stochastic processes.   -->
 <p align="right">2020-2024</p>

 Research experience
 ======
+*Postgraduate(2024-Present):*

+**LLM-Based Intelligent Companion AI Digital Humans with Consciousness and Memory** This group project aims to create a robust Multi-Dimensional Cognitive Reliability and Security Framework for LLM-Based Companion Agents.
+By integrating advancements in cognitive reasoning, interpretability, security, and personalized emotional support, the project seeks to address the growing concerns over the reliability, transparency, and security of Large Language Model (LLM)-driven digital human companions.
+The overarching objective is to ensure that these agents can operate securely, reason effectively, adapt emotionally, and provide trustworthy, context-sensitive responses while safeguarding user privacy and maintaining resistance against adversarial manipulations.

+* keywords: LLM, Dehallucination, Uncertainty quantification, Companion AI

+*Undergraduate(2020-2024):*

 **Multidimensional evaluation model of driving safety based on big data of new energy bus operation**
   <!-- * China University of Petroleum Beijing  -->